Learning logic programs by explaining their failures: Problem setting

-Hypothesis constraints prune the hypothesis space. \emph{Generalisation} constraints only prune generalisations of inconsistent hypotheses. \emph{Specialisation} constraints only prune specialisations of incomplete hypotheses.
-Generalisation and specialisation constraints are \emph{sound} in that they do not prune solutions \cite{popper}.
+Key to LFF is the ability to learn hypothesis constraints from failed hypotheses.
+Given an incomplete hypothesis $H$, a \emph{specialisation constraint} prunes specialisations of $H$.
+Similarly, given an inconsistent hypothesis $H'$, a \emph{generalisation constraint} prunes generalisations of $H'$.
+These constraints are \emph{sound}, that is, they do not prune solutions.

-\subsection{Missing and Incorrect Answers}
+\subsection{Missing and incorrect answers}

-We follow Shapiro \shortcite{mis} in identifying examples as responsible for the failure of a hypothesis $H$ given background knowledge $B$.
+Given background knowledge $B$, the failure of a hypothesis $H$ is due to at least one example.
+We adopt the following terminology from the algorithmic debugging community \cite{mis,ADsurvey}.
 A positive example $e^+$ is a \emph{missing answer} when $B \cup H \not\models e^+$.
 Similarly, a negative example $e^-$ is an \emph{incorrect answer} when $B \cup H \models e^-$.
 We relate missing and incorrect answers to specialisations and generalisations.
-If $H$ has a missing answer $e^+$, then each specialisation of $H$ has $e^+$ as a missing answer, so the specialisations of $H$ are incomplete and can be eliminated.
-If $H$ has an incorrect answer $e^-$, then each generalisation of $H$ has $e^-$ as an incorrect answer, so the generalisations of $H$ are inconsistent and can be eliminated.
+If $H$ has a missing answer $e^+$, then, as a specialisation $H'$ of $H$ entails at most as much as $H$, $e^+$ is a missing answer of $H'$ as well.
+Hence all specialisations of $H$ are incomplete and can be eliminated.
+Similarly, as generalisations of $H$ entail at least as much as $H$, if $e^-$ is an incorrect answer of $H$, all generalisations of $H$ are inconsistent and can be pruned.